Lightning Photography Guide (2024)

 Timelapse is when you take a series of photos at a set interval for a certain duration.
 For example, when I'm timelapsing a storm I'll take a single shot every second until I've taken about 300-400 photos.
 This gives me roughly 10 seconds of footage when played back at 30fps.
 To achieve this, your camera needs an intervalometer function.
 If it doesn't have one then you can attach a 3rd party intervalometer device such as this one from LRTimelapse.

 Timelapse has always been my preferred method ever since sitting on my balcony back in 2017.
 I got fed up with forgetting to press the remote shutter after each exposure.
 Simply dial in your exposure settings, set up the lapse, then sit back and enjoy the show.
-The downside of this method though is the number of bolts that fall between exposures.
+The downside of this method though is the number of bolts that can fall between exposures.
 Both my Canon R6 and 80D only have a minimum of a 1 second interval meaning that it will wait a whole second after the last shot is taken before the next shot is taken.

 Third party timelapse devices like the aforementioned one from LRTimelapse can overcome this by allowing you to use faster intervals.
-Admittadly this is extra cost on top of what is likely to be an already expensive outlay.
+Admittedly this is extra cost on top of what is likely to be an already expensive outlay.
 I’d recommend checking it out however if you’re serious about your lightning photography.

 Don't worry if your camera doesn't have a timelapse function or your budget doesn't extend to buying an additional controller as there is a redneck solution you might want to try.
 Get hold of a cheap remote shutter release (I use this one), dial in a longer exposure setting and simply lock down the button on the remote shutter.
 This has the advantage of there being no intervals between shots so you won't miss out on that thundery magic.
 The downside however is that you're forced into using longer shutter speeds to slow down your capture rate.
 If your camera doesn't have an intervalometer function then it likely has a smaller image buffer.
 If it has a smaller image buffer then less photos can be taken before that buffer becomes overloaded regardless of memory card capacity.